Reader Question: Where should I invest £200,000?

 By building a portfolio it is possible to diversify your investments so as to not put all your eggs in one basket.
 Consequently, other than your investment amount, there is nothing to stop you spreading your risk by investing in a range of asset with which to provide an income or growth.
 By choosing the right combination of assets and investment wrapper/product to suit your circumstances you can enhance your returns.
 This is what a good financial adviser would do for you.
 This value added is often overlooked by investors who concentrate solely on investment performance.
 While investment performance is important so is tax efficiency, suitability and risk.

 So what assets should you invest in?
 I am fan of tools that bring complicated concepts to life.
-The investment tool below has been created by Fidelity FundsNetwork.
-They are often referred to as a fund supermarket as they sell thousands of unit trusts (as described above) which invest in lots of different things, from shares to property.
+The investment tool below has been created by us to help guide you on the types of investments you could invest in based on your attitude to risk and age.
+It's free to use and we will email the results to you.